gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 gives him sores if he doesn't give it a rest."

 "Mm."
 Jaromir acknowledged the lie with a nod.
 "I imagine you were sorry to see the bookster leave.
-I certainly was---he's an interesting man.
+I certainly was—he's an interesting man.
 How long had you been his apprentice?"

 Erileine shrugged.
 "Since Mau Ngapcha.
 He came here to catalog the